Salif Keïta (Malian footballer): Personal life

-Keita's nephew, Seydou Keita, was also a footballer.
-He also played some years in France, and later represented, with great team and individual success, FC Barcelona.
-Mohamed Sissoko, who played namely for Valencia, Liverpool and Juventus FC, was also his nephew; both played similar roles as central midfielders; another nephew, Sidi Yaya Keita, was also a footballer and a midfielder, who played most of his career in France with RC Lens.
+Keita's nephew Seydou was also a footballer who also spent some time in France and later represented, with great team and individual success, Barcelona.
+Like his uncle, he played for Valencia, having a brief stint in 2014.
+Mohamed Sissoko, who played namely for Valencia, Liverpool and Juventus, was also his nephew; both played similar roles as central midfielders; another nephew, Sidi Yaya Keita, was also a footballer and a midfielder, who played most of his career in France with Lens.

+After his retirement, he would return to Mali and invest in businesses and would create his own training center creating talents like Mahamadou Diarra and Seydou Keita who was his nephew.
+He would also be the president of the Malian Football Federation.
+He also became ambassador for Saint-Étienne for life.

 Guinean film director Cheik Doukouré used the life of Keita as a starting point for his 1994 work Le Ballon d'or.
 In 1994, he created the first training center for professional football players in Mali, which bore his name.

 From 2007, Keita acted as delegated minister of the Prime Minister of Mali.

+Salif Keïta died on 2 September 2023, at the age of 76.